Working with improvement actions in Compliance Manager

 Update testing source

-Compliance Manager provides you options for how to test improvement actions.
+Compliance Manager provides options for how to test improvement actions.
 In the Overview section of each improvement action, the Testing Source area has a drop-down menu from which you can choose how you want the action to be tested: Manual, Automatic, and Parent.
 Learn details about each testing method below.

 Manual testing source